About the Project

 About the Bulletin

-At our core, the Bulletin is a media organization, posting free articles on its website and publishing a premium digital magazine.
+The Bulletin equips the public, policymakers, and scientists with the information needed to reduce man-made threats to our existence.
+At our core, the Bulletin posts free articles on its website and publishes a premium digital magazine.
 But we are much more.
 The Bulletin’s website, iconic Doomsday Clock, and regular events help advance actionable ideas at a time when technology is outpacing our ability to control it.
-The Bulletin focuses on three main areas: nuclear risk, climate change, and disruptive technologies.
+The Bulletin focuses on three main areas: nuclear risk, climate change, and disruptive technologies, such as artificial intelligence and bioengineering.
 What connects these topics is a driving belief that because humans created them, we can control them.
 Learn more about the Bulletin.

 Read some of the Bulletin's biosecurity coverage: